dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-02-Impact of WD.md

 The simplicity of this model can help us to examine batch loss and impact of Weight Decay on bach loss.

-I created the following [example](https://github.com/dejanbatanjac/pytorch-learning-101/blob/master/WD.ipynb) using the MNIST dataset in PyTorch.
+Here is the [example](https://github.com/dejanbatanjac/pytorch-learning-101/blob/master/WD.ipynb) using the MNIST dataset in PyTorch.

-The model implements custom weight decay, as well uses SGD weight decay and Adam weight decay.
+The model implements custom weight decay, but also uses SGD weight decay and Adam weight decay.

-The example has a `probe` function allowing us to test different hyperparameters on the same LR model.
+The example has a `probe` function allowing us to test different hyperparameters on the same model.

 ```
 def probe(model, criterion, optimizer, bs, epochs, lr, wd_factor, color):